 Tags allow you to describe your content in more detail, similar to a book index but for your website.
 In most cases, if you need additional classifications outside of the set categories you created, you should be using tags.
-You use tags to dissect the content into more specific groupings.
+You can use tags to dissect the content into more specific groupings.
 Tags are not as structured as categories, and therefore, each tag is singular and unrelated to the next.

 That said, you want your tags to be both specific and broad enough to be used for multiple content items.
-The purpose of a tag is to group your site’s content so it isn't helpful if a tag only applies to one thing.
+The purpose of a tag is to group your site’s content, so it isn't helpful if a tag only applies to one thing.